Caesar’s Head – Cleveland, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Caesar’s Head

-Please note that Ceasar’s Head is viewable from Pretty Place in Camp Greenville.
+As mentioned above, Ceasar’s Head is viewable from Pretty Place in Camp Greenville.
 As Jeff Hammond, who took the photo at the top of this page, notes, “I took this picture just before sunrise at Pretty Place Chapel, which is inside Camp Greenville in Cleveland, SC.
 It was my first time to ever visit this chapel and the beauty of this place truly left me speechless.
 It reminded me of the perfect morning.
 It was taken in May of 2013 around 6:15 AM.”

 Address: 8155 Geer Highway, Cleveland, SC 29635